Kong/kong-pongo/README.md

   environment variables `BINTRAY_USERNAME` and `BINTRAY_APIKEY`, or manually log in to the Kong docker repo.
-* Have the Kong Enterprise license key, and set it in `KONG_LICENSE_DATA`, alternatively set variable `BINTRAY_REPO` to your repository name (in addition to `BINTRAY_USERNAME` and `BINTRAY_APIKEY`) to allow Pongo to download the license file automatically.
+* Have the Kong Enterprise license key, and set it in `KONG_LICENSE_DATA`, alternatively set variable `BINTRAY_REPO` to your repository name and 'BINTRAY_LICENSE_FILE' to to the file name of your licenses json (in addition to `BINTRAY_USERNAME` and `BINTRAY_APIKEY`) to allow Pongo to download the license file automatically.
 * If you do not have Bintray credentials, make sure to have a docker image of